Forward 2017 took place on Saturday 4th March 2017. You can find the results here.

 Teams are of 4-6 members, with the option of having an additional chaperone to help with navigation (a decision made and arranged by the team's Guide/Scout Leader).
 Teams must decide their route based on 6-figure grid references given to them when they arrive at HQ on the day and complete the route within a 7-hour time limit, including stopping at the activity bases to earn points.
 Start, and therefore finish, times are staggered, the first teams usually leaving HQ at about 8.30am, and all are back before dark.
 In addition to challenges, and completing the route, teams are also given a quiz sheet with questions related to the route and puzzles in order to gain valuable extra points.

 Checkpoint challenges require good communication and teamwork, and are often very fun – for both the participants and the CUSAGC volunteers running them!
-The first aid and crime scene investigation bases make an appearance every year, alongside a whole host of other challenges, as well as a whole host of silly-but-fun challenges!
+The first aid base makes an appearance every year, alongside a whole host of other challenges.
 In previous years teams have been asked to take part in nuclear disarmament, pitch tents blindfolded, make spaghetti towers, herd sheep, transfer Smarties using straws, tie themselves in knots, copy Lego models whilst blindfolded and much, much more!

 Teams are provided with hot drinks at the middle checkpoint and a hot snack and drinks on return to HQ.
 Trophies are awarded once all the scores are in.